peterweckend/pweckend-SizeBook/README.md

 # pweckend-SizeBook
-CMPUT 301 Asn 1 - a simple, intuitive, mobile app to keep track of people's clothing dimensions
+CMPUT 301 Assignment 1 - a simple, intuitive, mobile app to keep track of people's clothing dimensions

 ---